SteveDunn/Vogen/docs/site/Writerside/topics/Home.md

 </p>

 Vogen is a .NET Source Generator and analyzer.
-It turns your primitives (`int`s, `decimal`s etc.) into Value Objects that represent domain concepts (CustomerId, AccountBalance etc.)
+It turns your primitives (ints, decimals etc.) into Value Objects that represent domain concepts (CustomerId, AccountBalance etc.)

 It adds new C# compilation errors to help stop the creation of invalid Value Objects.